TheAlgorithms/Julia/CONTRIBUTING.md

 ##### Multiple dispatch

-One key feature of Julia is that it is possible to dispatch a function to different methods according to its signature, that is the number and type of its arguments.
+One key feature of Julia is that it is possible to dispatch a function to different methods according to its signature, the number, and the type of its arguments.

 Assume we want to right two versions of the `best_algo_ever` for floats and integer.
 One could create two functions `best_algo_ever_float` and `best_algo_ever_int`, or, preferably use multiple dispatch.